OpenDocBot/OpenDocBot/README.md

 \* *Reasoning availability depends on the underlying model.*
 \*\* *Reasoning effort depends on endpoint support.*

-## Quick Start
+## Quickstart

-The fastest way to get started is using the **hosted instance** at [opendocbot.com](https://opendocbot.com).
+The fastest way to get started is using the **hosted instance** at [opendocbot.com/app](https://opendocbot.com/app).
+We only serve the application once.
 The application runs entirely inside your browser after the initial taskpane load.
+No document data reaches our servers.

-📖 Full guide with install options for Office web and desktop (Windows, macOS):
+📖 Quick Start guide:
 [opendocbot.com/docs/quickstart](https://opendocbot.com/docs/quickstart)

 ## Self-Hosting

-Run OpenDocBot on your own infrastructure to bypass browser CORS or use private endpoints (Docker, Node.js, static hosting, TLS, the proxy, production manifests):
+Serve OpenDocbot directly from your own infrastructure for a fully airgapped setup.

 📖 [opendocbot.com/docs/selfhosting](https://opendocbot.com/docs/selfhosting)